Level 1 full year option courses

 Numeracy credits: 0

-This course offers students a chance to practise more advanced skills, including in-depth design, pattern adaptation and advanced construction techniques in making garments.
-Students will need to ensure the products produced are suitable for their intended purpose and will show their work at the end of year fashion display.
+Course Overview: This course offers students a chance to practise more advanced skills, including in-depth design, pattern adaptation and advanced construction techniques in making garments.
+Students will need to ensure that the products they produce are suitable for their intended purpose.
+This is a full-year option course.

-Technology courses are open entry subject to HOF approval.
-Prior learning in the selected area is recommended.
+Recommended Prior Learning: This technology course is open entry, subject to HOF approval.
+Prior learning in the selected area is recommended but not essential.

 Level 3 full year option courses

-Students taking CAR300 will be provided opportunities to develop both practical carpentry skills and knowledge.
-Course content will be based around completing an agreed upon project which will be assessed against standards that make up part of the Level 3 National Certificate in Carpentry.
+Course Overview: Students taking TTC300 will be provided opportunities to develop a range of practical trade skills and knowledge.
+Course content will be based on completing an agreed-upon project, which will be assessed against standards that form part of the Level 3 National Certificate in Carpentry.
+This is a full-year option course.

 Endorsement available: No